Last updated 1:45 p.m. May 28.

 - The Pollination Project is providing $1,000 grants for volunteer community projects that directly respond to COVID-19.
 Projects must do one of the following: directly prevent the spread of COVID-19 or support direct provision of health care and support to those affected; bolster the ability to care for all life in our communities, both human and non-human; or shift work into the virtual realm so that applicants are still able to meet community needs while social distancing, quarantine and isolation are necessary.
 The application is posted.

 - Hispanics in Philanthropy (HIP) has created a COVID-19 Rapid Response Migration Fund to “provide emergency mini-grants to frontline organizations responding to the immediate needs of migrants and refugees to respond to the unprecedented challenge of the COVID-19 pandemic.”
 HIP is allowing its current grantees to apply for up to $15,000 “through a short written or voice message needs assessment.”
 The organization states that it will respond to requests within a week of receiving them and will offer the chance to apply through at least May 1.

-- Good360, which delivers donated goods to disaster sites, instructs nonprofits in need of products for COVID-19 response and prevention to e-mail firstname.lastname@example.org.
+- Good360, which delivers donated goods to disaster sites, asks nonprofits in need of products for COVID-19 response and prevention to complete a brief form.

 JVA will continue to monitor funding opportunities related to COVID-19, and, as always, we encourage you to reach out to us if you’d like the team to conduct more in-depth research on specific opportunities to meet the needs of your particular organization.